Warriors: The Last Saga

-"I know Bluestar.
-But if things continue, the clans might not survive at all, which would be the greatest price to pay.
-We have to do something quick, or the clans will be destroyed forever.
+"I know, Bluestar..
+Though if things continue, the clans might not survive at all, which would be the greatest price to pay.
+We have to do something, otherwise the clans will be destroyed forever.
 We can't just leave them alone, Bluestar.
 We need to fight against the eternal darkness.
-This is a battle we cannot lose," Lionheart stressed, his amber eyes filled with pain.
+This is a battle we cannot afford to lose," Lionheart stressed, his amber eyes filled with pain.
 His eyes too, were empty orbs, lost in the past.

 "Maybe… it's time for the clans to give up… Ever since the Dark Forest has been recruiting from inside the clans, things have been chaotic.
 We've done most everything we have.
 It's not up to us to fight their battles.
 Even the power of the four wasn't enough!
 Why did the fourth cat have to be one who wishes nothing to do with the prophecy!
 How can we expect to defeat the eternal darkness with only three?"
 Bluestar yowled, frustrated.

+An unfamiliar scent drifted across the valley, picking up the attention of both the residing cats.
+Lionheart leaped up, pricking his ears, waiting for a sign of any unwelcome visitors.
 The wind howled, scattering leaves everywhere.
-Bluestar watched Lionheart's focused eyes, and traced his gaze to behind her.
+Bluestar watched Lionheart's focused eyes, and traced his gaze.
 Bluestar caught glimpse of a dappled tortoiseshell running off to hide.

 "Were you spying on us, Spottedleaf?"
 Bluestar demanded.

 Spottedleaf ducked her head in apology.
 "There's nothing to do around here!
 It's the beginning of leafbare and none of the herbs are ready.
 Cats are always holding meetings without me!
 I thought I might learn some of the news!
 I'm a ThunderClan cat too, you know," Spottedleaf protested, her amber eyes flashing.